martinz2002/cs225-sp22-zjui/assignments/Markdown _Reference.md

 [id]: http://example.com/	"Optional Title Here"

 The implicit link name shortcut allows you to omit the name of the link, in which case the link text itself is used as the name.
-Just use an empty set of square brackets — for example, to link the word “Google” to the google.com web site, you could simply write:
+Just use an empty set of square brackets — for example, to link the word “Google" to the google.com web site, you could simply write:

 ``` markdown
 [Google][]